 - The phone isn’t reported lost or stolen.
 Carriers won’t unlock flagged devices.

-If you’re dealing with a UICC unlock situation on a different device, the process works similarly but the specific steps depend on your carrier.
+For a UICC unlock on a different device, the process is similar.

 #What Happens if You Put a Different SIM in a Locked iPhone?